mike-schenk/azure-b2c-pw-blacklist/README.md

 * The `LocalAccountSignUpWithLogonEmail` technical profile was extended to execute the `API-AllowedPassword` technical profile as a validation profile.
 It's important that the new validation profile executes _before_  `AAD-UserWriteUsingLogonEmail` which is the validation technical profile specified in the base.
 * Just like the previous point, the `LocalAccountWritePasswordUsingObjectId` was extended with the new validation technical profile.

+The blacklist of passwords is the over 550 million passwords collected at Troy Hunt's haveibeenpwned service.
+Because the haveibeenpwned API requires logic that an IEF technical profile can't do, that logic was written into the blacklist API Azure function app.

+The technical profile calls this Azure function, passing the user's desired password.
+The function then performs the requisite hash and substring, calls https://api.pwnedpasswords.com and looks for a match.
+If a match is found, it returns a failing HTTP status code and "userMessage".
+When the technical profile gets the failing status code, it displays the user message to the end-user in the browser.

+A localized or application-specific user message can optionally be supplied to the blacklist API through a `failMessage` claim.

 ## Possible improvements

 * The blacklist API should check the password against a list of application-specific disallwed words.